Land and soil are some of the most important resources we have on Earth.

-In this guide, we look at what land degradation is in it’s entirety, along with the causes, the effects/impacts, and the potential solutions to prevent it.
+In this guide, we look at what land degradation is (including the sub land and soil issues it encompasses), along with the causes, the effects/impacts, and the potential solutions to prevent it.

 Summary – Land & Soil Degradation

-- Land and soil degradation can take many forms – up to 36 types exist
+- Land and soil degradation can take many forms – up to 36 of degradation types exist

-- Some of the major types include soil erosion, soil contamination, desertification, soil acidification, soil salinity
+- Some of the major types of degradation include soil erosion, soil contamination, desertification, soil acidification, soil salinity

-- Degradation of the world’s arable land and top soil are becoming significant issues – it’s estimated we may only have 60 years worth of harvests in top soil left in some countries
+- Degradation of the world’s arable land and top soil are becoming significant issues – some estimtates indicate we may only have 60 years worth of harvests in top soil left in some countries

 - Some solutions to land degradation might include more sustainable farming practices, reducing deforestation rates and planting more trees and plant life, examining our diets to eat more sustainably produced foods, more sustainable mining practices, ensure landfills are properly sealed, monitor industrial waste and dispose of it properly, limit run off from highways and roads, limit water pollution, limit air pollution, fund large projects to restore damaged and degraded soil and land